Oviya1330/DS_CAPSTONE/README.md

 ## Project Overview

 ### Problem Statement
-Sensitive information such as **PII, secret keys, emails, phone numbers** is often inadvertently shared in screenshots, documents, and images.
-This poses **privacy and security risks**.
+Sensitive information such as **PII, API keys, secret keys, emails, and tokens** is frequently leaked through screenshots, UI demos, configuration tutorials, and video recordings.
+Even a **single frame** in a video can expose a valid credential.

-This project implements a **hybrid redaction system** that detects and masks sensitive text in images using a combination of **OCR, regex, and NLP models**, ensuring **data privacy and compliance**.
+This project implements a **hybrid redaction system** that detects and masks sensitive text from images and videos using:

+- **EasyOCR** for robust text extraction
+- **Regex** for well-defined secret patterns
+- **DistilBERT** for contextual classification
+- **OpenCV** for region-level Gaussian blur redaction

 ### Goal
-To design a **robust redaction pipeline** integrating:
+To build a **reliable, real-world redaction pipeline** that maintains high accuracy in noisy UI environments and supports:

-- OCR for text extraction from images
+- Image redaction
+- Full-frame video redaction
-- Regex for structured data detection
+- Developer-secret and PII detection
-- Transformer-based NLP (DistilBERT) for contextual sensitivity detection
+- Contextual sensitivity classification
-- OpenCV-based blurring for visual redaction

-The system is a **prototype**, with future extension to **video redaction pipelines**.

 ---